Hi, it’s Paul Sanders here.

 Well, I got myself all the friends I could want and started getting invited all the time… four months after I moved.
 I was very happy that I learned one of the most important skills an adult can learn.

-But, I can say that if you do learn how to make friends, things are going to be HUGE.
+But, I can say that if you learn how to make friends, things will be HUGE.
 For one, you’ll never feel lonely again.
 You won’t ever fear rejection from anybody, and partly because you’ll very rarely get ANY of it.

 If you don’t learn how to make friends and build a social circle, you probably walk through a boring life, with the feeling of loneliness and “feeling removed” from the fun experiences you can have.
 As you grow up, you’ll probably start thinking that you “missed out on life”.